 Working with GET Variables

-sign.
+In general, GET variables are extensions to the URL after the ? sign.
 They are used to pass data to the server.
-For example https://www.google.com/search?q=conjointly
+For example, https://www.google.com/search?q=conjointly will pass the search term conjointly to Google’s servers.

 In Conjointly, GET variables allow you to record certain data about your respondents through a custom shareable survey link.
-This data can be used in reports, exports, and pipe-in formulas.
+This data can be used in redirects, reports, exports, and pipe-in formulas.

 Passing GET variables to Conjointly